ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

    edb.configuration.run(cfg)
    edb.close()

-Example 4 — Net classification and live querying
+Example 4: Net classification and live querying
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The builder exposes a ``nets.get()`` method that queries the live EDB session so
-you can inspect a net's current classification before deciding how to categorise
+you can inspect a net's current classification before deciding how to categorize
 it.  ``add_signal_nets`` / ``add_power_ground_nets`` are mutually exclusive: a
 net is automatically removed from any other list when it is added to a new one.